 Cities that have used ranked ballots have found that people do not find using them complicated:

 A 2009 study by St. Cloud State University found that 95% of Minneapolis voters felt ranked ballot voting was easy to use.

 An exit poll conducted when Santa Fe, New Mexico first implemented ranked ballot voting found that 94% were satisfied with their voting experience, and 70% were very confident their ballot counted as intended (compare this to only 55% of New Mexico voters feeling that their vote would count as intended for the 2016 presidential election).

 A study of two San Francisco ranked ballot elections found that “Voters of all races and ethnicities find [ranked ballot voting] easy to use.”
 This was based on exit polls conducted by the Public Research Institute at San Francisco State University, the Asian Law Caucus, and further analysis of ballots by Fair Vote.

-The City of London, which will be using ranked ballots in the 2018 election, created this mock-up of the ballot they will use:
+The City of London, which used ranked ballots in the 2018 election, created this mock-up of the ballot to help explain the process to voters:

 That seems rather specific to be a frequently asked question.
 But yes, Jennifer Lawrence supports ranked ballot voting.

 When the Maine legislature nullified a statewide referendum approving ranked choice voting, Jennifer Lawrence got involved during the second referendum.
 Maine's second referendum on ranked choice voting was held at the same time voters were using ranked ballot voting to vote in the primaries.
 After having a chance to use ranked ballots and see how they work, Maine again voted in favour of using ranked ballots, this time with a larger margin than the first time.